p4lang/behavioral-model/docs/simple_switch.md

     Make a clone of the packet destined for the egress_port configured in the clone (aka mirror) session id number that was given when the last clone or clone3 primitive action was called.

+    The packet contents will be as constructed by the deparser after egress processing, with any modifications made to the packet during both ingress and egress processing.

     If it was a clone3 action, also preserve the final egress values of the metadata fields specified in the field list argument,